Charts are dashboard items that are used to visualize data on a dashboard, for example a process graph, a bar chart or a cross analysis table.

 Metrics are used to compute the value for each category, e.g. the number of cases, or percentage of cases.
-In the Overview – Cases dashboard the initial value is Number of cases.
+For example, in the Overview – Cases dashboard in AppOne the initial value is Number of cases.
 If you select a different metric in the metric selector the value for each of the categories in the dashboard is modified.

 Selections in the dataset allow you to zoom in on a specific part of the dataset based on the information displayed in the dashboards.
 Selections can be triggered by dragging your mouse or clicking on the graphs and charts.

 It is possible to do selections on row values of other columns.
-In this case the entire row is highlighted and the actual selected value is made bold.
+In this case, the entire row is highlighted and the actual selected value is made bold.
 A filter is added to the Filters panel.
-See animation below for an example.
+See the animation below for an example.

 A column can only be selected if an attribute is set for the column.